Mono City, California

 Mono City is an unincorporated community and census-designated place (CDP) in Mono County, California, United States.
 It lies north of Mono Lake at the base of the Sierra Nevada at the junction of U.S. Route 395 and California State Route 167.
 The ZIP Code is 93541; mail to Mono City should be addressed Lee Vining.
 The population was 224 at the 2020 census, up from 172 at the 2010 census.

 Geography

 Mono City is in western Mono County.
 US 395 leads north 19 mi to Bridgeport, the county seat, and south 32 mi to Mammoth Lakes.
 State Route 167 leads east across the Mono Valley 21 mi to the Nevada border.

-According to the United States Census Bureau, the CDP covers an area of 7.8 sqmi, of it land.
+According to the United States Census Bureau, the CDP covers an area of 7.8 sqmi, all land.

 Demographics

 Mono City first appeared as a census designated place in the 2010 U.S. census.